 Customer communication should not end after scheduling the installation of an epoxy floor.
 It’s good practice to call the customer on the day prior to Day 1 of the installation process.
 During this call, remind the customer that the space to be coated should be cleared prior to arrival of the installation team.
 There’s nothing worse (and costly) than having the installation team move boxes or furniture before installation.

 Within the same call, inform the customer of the team’s expected arrival window and provide a brief overview of what will be performed.
 Explain to the customer that daily communications will continue through to completion of installation.
 Repeat the call each day until the install is complete.
-Also provide a follow-up call to ensure the customer is satisfied with the work once complete.

 Job Site Arrival

 On the day of the scheduled installation, ensure the installation team is wearing professional-branded attire.
 Depart for the job site so as to arrive within the agreed time “window”.
 If the arrival time cannot be met, contact the customer immediately for re-scheduling.

 When arriving at the job site, avoid parking the truck in the customer’s driveway.
 Instead, park in the street and place 4-6 traffic cones adjacent to the truck.
 If available, meet with the customer and notify him/her of your arrival.
 Introduce yourself, smile and be professional and courteous at all times.
 Although the customer has already received a call, explain the day’s procedure and expected duration.

 Each day, prior to starting installation, protect the customer’s property.
 Tape plastic sheets around the space to be coated as a protective barrier to rain, snow or wind.
 If necessary, protect cabinets or other items from grinder dust or debris with a self-adhering masking film.
 Similarly, if needed, use the self-adhering masking film to protect windows, walls and cars from over spray.